-The energy transition is one of the hot topics in European political debate, but if you think it’s all about electricity you are missing the big picture of our system.
-In Europe, almost 50% of final energy demand is represented by heating and cooling, compared to a 28% for transport and only 25% for electricity.
+The energy transition is one of the hot topics in European political debate, but the main debate seems to be focused only on electricity.
+Even though 47% of the final energy demand is represented by heating and cooling, compared to a 28% for transport and only 25% for electricity.